technomancy/leiningen/doc/GPG.md

 ### Signing a file

-When you deploy a non-SNAPSHOT artifact to Clojars via the `deploy` task, Leiningen will attempt to create GPG signatures of the jar and pom files.
+When you deploy a non-SNAPSHOT artifact via the `deploy` task, Leiningen will attempt to create GPG signatures of the jar and pom files.
 It does so by shelling out to `gpg` and using your default private key to sign each artifact.
 This will create a signature file for each artifact named by appending `.asc` to the artifact name.

-Both signatures are then uploaded to Clojars along with the artifacts.
-In order for Clojars to verify the signatures, you'll need to provide it with your *public* key (see below).
+Both signatures are then uploaded along with the artifacts.
+If you're deploying to Clojars, you'll want to provide it with your *public* key (see below) in order that the signatures can be verified.

 To disable signing of releases, set `:sign-releases` to false in the `:repositories` entry you are targeting.
+If you do this, everyone who is depending on your library will not be able to confirm that the copy they get has not been tampered with, so this is not recommended.

 ### Overriding the gpg defaults